-Compare rates from 21 car insurance companies in Tennessee.
+Compare the best rates from 24 car insurance companies in Tennessee.

 Across the Volunteer State, there are 194,755 miles of road just waiting to be driven.
 We’ll get you prepped, then you take the wheel.

 At The Zebra we're all about helping you save money on car insurance.
 Our engine looks for the cheapest insurance provider to find the best fit for you and your vehicle.
 Since Tennessee might have cheaper premiums that makes our job a breeze!
 It's easy to get started—we just need some basic information to begin finding the best auto discounts for you.

 |Rank||Company Name||Avg.
 Annual Premium|

 Drivers with good driving records typically enjoy lower car insurance costs than drivers with histories of speeding tickets, at-fault accidents, or DUI citations.
 Unfortunately, Tennessee state drivers without a recent at-fault accident save only 26% on their car insurance premiums, on average — well below the US average of 32%.
 In addition to earning a cheaper premium for driving incident-free, you may qualify for a safe-driving bonus through your car insurance company.
 The amount of these discounts may vary, but they typically run between 5 and 10%.

 Young drivers — aged between 16 and 25 — pay very high car insurance rates, with those aged 16-19 paying the most expensive premiums of all.
 Because of the risk presented by inexperienced drivers, teen drivers pay more than three times the national average for car insurance.
 In Tennessee, teen drivers pay insurance rates in line with the national average: $4,741 per year.